• Skip to primary navigation

 • Now, add 4 eggs, parley and chives spices and half of bacon and sausage.
 Stir them in, cook until eggs are cooked thru about 1-2 minutes, stirring few times.

 • Lastly, add the rest of bacon and sausage back into skillet and sprinkle cheese over the top, cook until cheese melts, with NO stirring.
 Garnish with dried chives or parsley.
-Enjoy while warm with tomato salad or sour cream and avocado.
+Enjoy while warm with cucumber tomato salad or sour cream and avocado.

 Notes